Last Updated on

 Some of the methods used to sterilise baby bottles include:

-- First, wash the bottles, lids, and nipples you are going to sterilise with normal dishwashing soap.
+- First, wash the bottles, lids, and nipples you are going to sterilise with normal dishwashing soap and rinse them well with clean water.

 - Place them in a large saucepan filled with ample water so that all equipment get fully immersed.
 Also, it should not have air bubbles.